Townsville, Queensland © Tourism and Events Queensland

 - Do a self-guided walking tour of Townsville

-The Bindal and Wulgurukaba Aboriginal people are traditional owners and custodians of the Townsville region.
-Learn about the stories and see original artworks from the Bindal and Wulgurukaba people at the Townsville Aboriginal and Torres Strait Islander Cultural Centre.
-While you’re there, visit Reef HQ next door, the world's largest living coral reef aquarium and the education centre for the Great Barrier Reef Marine Park Authority.
+While you’re there, visit Reef HQ, located next door to the cultural centre.
+Inside, you'll find the world's largest living coral reef aquarium and the education centre for the Great Barrier Reef Marine Park Authority.
 It’s home to thousands of fish and corals and North Queensland's first dedicated turtle hospital.

 See Townsville on foot